Things A Couple Therapy Book Won’t Tell You

 The first thing to remember is that a self-help book becoming popular isn't necessarily a sign of it being useful to its readers; it only signifies that many people have bought a copy.
 Even if it comes with a hundred glowing testimonials, it may be that its objective is only to make people feel better about themselves and not necessarily by helping to fix their marriages.

 There can indeed be some helpful tips included in these works, but the issues spoken about in the text are general and not tailored to your specific issues much of the time.
+This is why marriage help books don't always work.
 Consider the idea that the time you are spending reading self-help books may be better spent sitting at the table with your partner and discussing your issues.

 Before committing to reading a book (and practicing what's in it), the first thing to do is to investigate the author's experience and find out more about their approach to life.
 This is essential since several bestsellers have been discovered, sometime after they became famous, to have contained inflated or fictional representations of their authors' real credentials and history.